ErpNetDocs/tech/modules/projects/agile/configuration-and-structure/project-definitions/project-groups.md

 A **Project Group** in **Agile PM** represents a logical grouping of Projects that share common configurations such as [Project Areas](project-areas.md) and [Project Milestones](project-milestones.md).
 They provide a way to centrally manage shared structures across related Projects, without making them global for all Projects and Groups.

-In practice, Project Groups act as a connector between Projects and shared configurations.
-A Project may belong to one Group, and Areas or Milestones linked to that Group apply to all its Projects.
+In practice, а Project may belong to one Group, and Areas or Milestones linked to that Group apply to all its Projects.

 *For more details on how [Project Areas](project-areas.md) and [Project Milestones](project-milestones.md) are defined and applied,
 and how their scope is influenced by Projects and Project Groups, see the respective documentation pages.*